samlinux/fabricStarterKit/network/readme.md

 >Note: When you're completing part 3 of this guide, please do not stop the network.

 ## Stopping the Development Network
-Please note if you stop the network, the network will remove all blockchain related data and crypto-material.
+Please note if you stop the network, the script will remove all blockchain related data and crypto-material.
 You will receive a clean system for the next start.

 ```bash
 # in terminal 1